“Play by the rules, but be ferocious.”

-Now, what if being accountable was empowering for you and your employees?
-Research indicates that rather than a negative force, holding people accountable for their actions and results has very positive effects on morale and performance.
+Research indicates that rather than being a negative force, holding people accountable for their actions and results has very positive effects on morale and performance.

 Here are some ways to boost accountability in your company:

 - Create accountability standards for yourself.
 What happens if you don’t complete a task?
 Do you force yourself to stay late to do it?
 Or are there no immediate consequences?
 Figure out how to reward yourself for being fully accountable, and likewise give yourself some sort of penalty when you are not.

 - Ambiguity is the enemy of accountability; so your first step as the manager of your employees is to make sure they have very clearly defined roles, job descriptions, and duties.

 - Do you have written expectations of your employees?
 Starting at the time of hire, if possible, create written expectations and standards of performance for each employee.
 You cannot expect something from someone who has not had the opportunity to buy into the expectation.

 - Do your employees have training?
 You cannot hold someone accountable to something they have not been trained to do.